MicrosoftDocs/customer-insights/ci-docs/consent-management/predictions-consent-data.md

 ### Step 2: Configure and run the model

-Follow the instructions to [set up a transaction model](../audience-insights/predict-transactional-churn.md) until you configure the additional data.
+Follow the instructions to [create a transaction model](../audience-insights/predict-transactional-churn.md) until you configure the additional data.

 1. In the **Additional data (optional)** step of the model creation, select **Add data**.